dylan-lang/dylan-tool/README.md

 * Put all non-opendylan packages in the Catalog at version "head".

+* Improve output a bit.
+For example, don't display git clone output but do log all events somewhere for debugging purposes.
+Maybe have a `--verbose` flag.

 ### After 0.1.0

 * Separate the dylan-tool command and the workspace library so that